BIBB Logo

 German: Anerkennungspartnerschaft

-A recognition partnership enables people from third countries to enter Germany without prior recognition of their foreign professional or vocational qualification.
+A recognition partnership enables people from third countries to enter Germany without prior recognition of their foreign professional or .
 Once a person from abroad has found a job, they conclude an agreement with the employer.
 In this agreement, a commitment is made to apply for recognition immediately upon entry to Germany.
 The prospective skilled worker is able to enter the country and start employment at once.
-Certain tasks are not permitted if the profession is regulated.
+Certain tasks are not permitted if the profession is .
 The employer supports the skilled worker with recognition.
 The employer must also allow any training which is necessary for recognition.

 More information on recognition partnerships and their requirements is available here: